 As indicated above, the AR-10 is gas-operated, which means that it is cycled by a gas piston system that uses pressure from expanding gas to fire each shot.
 It is semi-automatic because it lacks components like the auto sear, which are found in fully-automatic rifles.
 And because it is chambered to accommodate the .308 Winchester cartridges, it uses a longer magazine well, longer upper receiver, and longer magazines.

-Many of its small parts like the buffer, action spring and receiver extension are also interchangeable with the AR-15’s similar parts.
-Parts such as the upper receiver, picatinny rail and muzzle break from the AR-15 can be used on the AR-10 ad fit wonderfully.
+Many of its small parts like the buffer, action spring, and receiver extension are also interchangeable with the AR-15’s similar parts.
+Parts such as the upper receiver, Picatinny rail, and muzzle brake from the AR-15 can be used on the AR-10 ad fit wonderfully.
 The AR-10 is actually customizable and can be built using parts from different manufacturers.